ShVerni/actor-WordClock/README.md

 ![Finished Clock](media/clock.jpg)

 ## Dependencies
-This clock depends on the [NexoPixelsController](https://github.com/FabricaIO/actor-NeoPixelsController) and [GenericAalogInput](https://github.com/FabricaIO/sensor-GenericAnalogInput) (if using a photoresistor for brightness control) Fabrica-IO devices, which must also be added to the Fabrica-IO project (see [below](#software-setup)).
+This clock depends on the [NexoPixelsController](https://github.com/FabricaIO/actor-NeoPixelsController) and, if using a photoresistor for brightness control, [GenericAalogInput](https://github.com/FabricaIO/sensor-GenericAnalogInput) Fabrica-IO devices, which must also be added to the Fabrica-IO project (see [below](#software-setup)).

 ## Constructor
 The constructor takes three parameters: